Passport applications must be made in person at the Embassy.

 - Confirm the authencity of documents, passports or transcripts (certified true copy).
 Please bring the original of any document to be verified

 A fee will be charged for any legilisations or confirmations.
+We accept payment by VIPPS, Norwegian bankcards with bankAxept, cheque or by bank transfer.
+Unfortunately we cannot accept cash payments.

 The Embassy does not perform translations, however, there are several agencies in Singapore that do.
 Please contact a certified translator to translate any documents intended for a public authority.